 If you decide you want to end your agent's authority under a Special Power of Attorney for any reason, you can do so by formally revoking the document in writing.
 The Revocation of Power of Attorney document should provide the date of your Special Power of Attorney and the agent named, and should specify that you want to revoke that agent's authority.
 The signed revocation document must be provided to your agent and should also be provided to any financial institutions or other providers who could be relying on the original Special Power of Attorney document in the absence of notice of revocation.

 Depending on your state's laws, the formal notice may need to be notarized.
 This may present challenges while you are abroad, but some states now allow for remote notarization which may alleviate the problem.

 If you are planning international travel in the coming months, consider whether a Special Power of Attorney may make sense in your situation.
-You can reach out to a Rocket Lawyer On Call® attorney at any time with questions or for assistance.
+If you have more questions about preparing a Power of Attorney, or preparing for international travel, reach out to a Rocket Lawyer network attorney for affordable legal advice.